thedarkart/Arbor-note/Sightline-DDoS-Mitigation/Unit-8-Volumetric-Attacks.md

 ## Filter Lists

-- Overview:
+### Overview

 - Filter Lists can reduce the processing load on the TMS
     - Limiting the amount of traffic that needs to go through all countermeasures
     - If a packet matches, no further processing will be done
 - Sightline can automatically import Filter Lists from external
     - Filter Lists are configured globally
     - Filter Lists can be pre-assigned via template or added on the fly
     - Multiple filters can be selected simultaneously
     - Multiple filters can be selected simultaneously
   - Filter lists are often compared to ACLs

-- Use Cases:
+### Use Cases

   - Pass lists
     - Known partner network
     - Approved remote workers